-- · advising and supporting the CEO on governance matters; - · serving as a liaison between the Board and senior management; - · acting as a source of institutional knowledge; - together with the Lead Independent Director, and with input from the non-management and independent Board members, preparing the Board's agenda; - · chairing and guiding discussion at Board meetings; and - · performing such other duties and responsibilities as may be delegated to the Executive Chairman by the Board from time to time.
+- · advising and supporting the CEO on governance matters; - serving as a liaison between the Board and senior management; - · acting as a source of institutional knowledge;

+- together with the Lead Independent Director, and with input from the non-management and independent Board members, preparing the Board's agenda; - · chairing and guiding discussion at Board meetings; and - performing such other duties and responsibilities as may be delegated to the Executive Chairman by the Board from time to time.

+Mr. Turley currently serves as our Lead Independent Director.
 The Board established the position of Lead Independent Director in the Corporate Governance Guidelines to serve as a principal liaison between the independent directors and the Executive Chairman and the CEO as well as to coordinate the activities of the other independent directors.
-Mr. Shapiro currently serves as our Lead Independent Director.
-In his role as Lead Independent Director, Mr. Shapiro is in frequent contact with the Executive Chairman and the CEO and is regularly consulted on material matters.
+The Lead Independent Director is in frequent contact with the Executive Chairman and the CEO and is regularly consulted on material matters.
 We currently maintain a significant majority of independent directors (Mr. Kirk and Dr. Sabzevari are the only non-independent directors).
 The Lead Independent Director is elected by the independent directors and ensures that the Board operates independently of management, and that directors and shareholders have an independent leadership contact.